Sets & Reps in Hybrid Training: Optimizing for Strength and Endurance

 Muscular Endurance: High-repetition sets, often 15+ reps, are ideal for improving stamina but less effective for building maximum strength.

-For Hybrid Athletes, who aim to be well-rounded in both strength and endurance, the balance lies in addressing all these adaptations to some degree while prioritizing strength development.
-This is because endurance is primarily trained through activities like running, cycling, or rowing.
+For Hybrid Athletes, who aim to be well-rounded in both strength and endurance, I personally emphasize more the maximum strength with some hypertrophy.
+This is because endurance is primarily trained through activities like running, cycling, or rowing and also to balance interference effect (negative influence of endurance training on strength gains).

 Structuring Resistance Training for Hybrid Athletes

-Hybrid athletes benefit from focusing on rep ranges that develop maximum strength and hypertrophysimultaneously.
-Generally, this means working within 4–18 reps, with variation depending on the training cycle and goals.
+Hybrid athletes benefit from focusing on rep ranges that develop maximum strength and hypertrophy simultaneously.
+Generally, this means working within 4–12 reps, with variation depending on the training cycle and goals.
 Here’s why:

 Hypertrophy Benefits: Moderate reps (e.g., 3x10) support muscle growth, which is not just aesthetic but also enhances overall strength and health.

-Hypertrophy is often undervalued in Hybrid Training, but it’s essential for long-term capacity building.
+Hypertrophy is often undervalued in Hybrid Training, but it’s essential for long-term capacity building, in moderation of course, you don't want to become too bulky.
 A well-developed muscular system supports recovery, improves resilience, and contributes to overall athleticism.
 Plus, let’s be honest—who doesn’t want to look strong and fit?

 Main Lift: Prioritize Strength